-Author of several books of short fiction and a new novel, in circulation, she has held fiction fellowships from the National Endowment for the Arts and Missouri Arts Council.
+Author of several books of short fiction and a new novel, winner of the Petrichor Prize and forthcoming from Regal House Publishing, has held fiction fellowships from the National Endowment for the Arts and Missouri Arts Council.
 Her award-winning stories have appeared in Kansas Quarterly, New Letters, Nimrod, Ploughshares, Prairie Schooner, Shenandoah, Kansas City Noir, and elsewhere.
-She facilitated “The Memory Project” at the Midwest Center for Holocaust Education, 2004-2008; is affiliated with the creative writing program at the University of MIssouri-Kansas City; and is an advisory editor at New Letters magazine, where her book reviews appear.
+She facilitated “The Memory Project” at the Midwest Center for Holocaust Education, 2004-2008; taught in the creative writing program at the University of MIssouri-Kansas City; and was an advisory editor at New Letters magazine, where her book reviews have appeared.

 She lives with her husband in the historic Northeast district of Kansas City, MO.

 ...The writing that most moves me is that which invites me into a world I scarcely know and makes that world vibrant and comprehensible.

 ...
 The best piece of advice I can offer is this: Write what you don't know.
 The wayfaring imagination is the most satisfying of all, to both writer and reader.

 ...
 The second most useless piece of advice given young writers is this: "Show, don't tell."
 Since when has the told portions of a story--the background or history or even flashbacks-- become inessential?
 The key is to balance telling--enlivened with vivid, sensual detail--with dramatized scenes.